shipyardapp/Shipyard-Documentation/docs/getting-started/first-fleet.md

 ]}>
 <TabItem value="graph">

-### Build HTTP Download File Vessel
+### Build Vessel to Download File via HTTP

 1. Navigate down to the **HTTP** dropdown and click it.
-It will expand the blueprints that are available to use for HTTP.
+It will expand the Blueprints that are available to use for HTTP.

    ![](../.gitbook/assets/shipyard_2022_05_04_16_35_45.png)

-2. Double click the vessel named **Download File from URL**.
+2. Click the Vessel named **Download File from URL**.
 This creates a New Vessel and immediately opens the edit pane for that Vessel on the left side of the screen.

     ![](../.gitbook/assets/shipyard_2022_05_04_14_13_02.png)